 Retailers need a networking solution that is robust, fast, secure and scalable and SD-WAN can tackle these critical needs head on.

-Retail companies typically have a number of vendors supporting their SD-WAN, Unified Comms and Contact Centre environments.
+Retail companies typically have a number of vendors supporting their SD-WAN, Unified Communications solutions and Cloud Contact Centre solutions.
 But when challenged with multiple suppliers, this can lead to unnecessary OpEx and inconsistent customer experiences.

 All these services including SD-WAN can be consolidated with a single, market leading SLA (service level agreement) and a single touchpoint from Onecom – called OneCloud.
 This is all the technology your enterprise needs for a connected workforce and outstanding customer experiences, in one cloud-based platform.